auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ---

-From the Fitness-beats-Truth theorem we would expect to see brains with more internal input than external input, i.e. that incoming sensory input matters less than how our brains transforms the incoming data into a useful representation to maximize utility.
+From the Fitness-beats-Truth theorem we would expect to see brains with more internal input than external input, i.e. that incoming sensory input matters less than how our brains transform the incoming data into a useful representation to maximize utility.
 That is exactly what we see.

 ---